How to Easily Build a Neat One Page WordPress Website with Elementor

 When specified like this, the anchor link works for any anchor, irrespective of the page the link is on.

-As you have seen, you can have a fully functioning, easily navigable one page WordPress website within minutes, quickly and easily, with nearly zero effort and exactly zero coding knowledge.
+As you have seen, you can have a fully functioning, easily navigable one-page website within minutes, quickly and easily, with nearly zero effort and exactly zero coding knowledge.
 All you need is the Elementor page builder and this handy tutorial, and you’re all set.
+Also, don’t forget to keep your content fresh and engaging.
+Carefully choose the images and pay attention to the website’s organization.
+The same information can have a different importance depending on where it’s placed.
+So, use different color for your content or change font to catch the attention professionally.